-All Shows Except “Hamilton” Gain Traction
+All Shows Except Hamilton Gain Traction

-The show that experienced the greatest increase in box office gross this past week was Springsteen on Broadway, due to its usual flip-flopping between 4 and 5 shows per week.
-This past week was another 5-show week, so the box office increased by $472,655, reaching a weekly gross of $2,402,103, or 100.7% of its gross potential.
-Besides that anomaly, the biggest increase this past week was seen by Carousel, which went up by $145,190 to reach a weekly gross of $1,113,598, or 68.6% of its gross potential.
+The show that experienced the greatest increase in box office gross was Springsteen on Broadway, due to its usual flip-flopping between 4 and 5 shows per week.
+This week was another 5-show week, so the box office increased by $472,655, reaching a weekly gross of $2,402,103, or 100.7% of its gross potential.
+Besides that anomaly, the biggest increase was seen by Carousel, which went up by $145,190 to reach a weekly gross of $1,113,598, or 68.6% of its potential.
 In the week leading up to this show’s nomination for 11 Tony Awards including Best Revival of a Musical, audiences were clamoring for tickets.
-As it turned out, Carousel only won two awards: one for Lindsay Mendez for Best Performance by a Featured Actress in a Musical, and one for Justin Peck for Best Choreography.
+As it turned out, Carousel only won two awards: one for Lindsay Mendez for Best Featured Actress in a Musical, and one for Justin Peck for Best Choreography.

 How Tony Nominees Fared in the Week Before the Awards

-On the play front, Angels in America saw an increase of $87,366 to reach a weekly gross of $917,003, or 67.3% of its gross potential.
-That duo of plays was nominated for 11 awards, winning 3: those for Best Revival of a Play, and both the awards for Best Performance by a Leading, and by a Featured, Actor in a Play – for Andrew Garfield and Nathan Lane, respectively.
-Harry Potter and the Cursed Child – Parts One and Two, which was nominated for 10 Tony Awards including Best Play, saw an increase in ticket sales this past week of $66,156, reaching a weekly gross of $2,101,260, or 105.7% of its gross potential.
-That show ended up winning the award for Best Play, as well as Best Direction of a Play for John Tiffany, Best Scenic Design of a Play for Christine Jones, Best Costume Design of a Play for Katrina Lindsay, Best Lighting Design of a Play for Neil Austin, and Sound Design in a Play for Gareth Fry.
+On the play front, Angels in America saw an increase of $87,366 to reach $917,003, or 67.3% of its potential.
+That duo of plays was nominated for 11 awards, winning 3: Best Revival, Best Performance by a Leading, and by a Featured Actor – for Andrew Garfield and Nathan Lane.
+Harry Potter and the Cursed Child, nominated for 10 Tonys including Best Play, saw an increase of $66,156, reaching a weekly gross of $2,101,260, or 105.7% of its gross.
+That show ended up winning the award for Best Play, as well as Direction for John Tiffany, Scenic Design for Christine Jones, Costume Design for Katrina Lindsay, Lighting Design for Neil Austin and Sound Design for Gareth Fry.